Skip to content

 ARF Enforced: True

-HAIP Level: 2
+Legacy HAIP policy level: 2

-Step 3: Validate ARF Algorithms
+Step 3: Validate ARF algorithms

 EUDIW only allows ECDSA algorithms per the Architecture Reference Framework: